Beam Shop

 How the Brain Processes Sermons

 What preachers preach is not necessarily what hearers hear.
 Have you ever wondered why some hearers are affected by a sermon but not others?
 The issue may not necessarily be the content or delivery of the message.
 It may be how your hearers' brains process what you say.
 Modern neuroscience illuminates how our brains understand and hear sermons.
 Verbal stimuli can be accepted or rejected depending on the context of how they are received.
 The brain processes new information differently than information that reinforces already-held beliefs.
 To have long-term effect, new information must connect with previous memory.
 Psychologist, physician and preacher Richard Cox shows that better understanding of the brain can help preachers be more effective in their preaching.
 Intentional, purposeful preaching can actually produce new neural pathways that change how the brain thinks and how its owner acts.
-Our brains are intimately connected with how our bodies work, especially in how brain stimuli produce behavioral responses and how people experience comfort and healing in times of pain.God is at work in our brains to enable his people to hear him.
+Our brains are intimately connected with how our bodies work, especially in how brain stimuliproduce behavioral responses and how people experience comfort and healing in times of pain.God is at work in our brains to enable his people to hear him.
 Preach with the brain in mind, and help your hearers grow in mental, physical and spiritual health.

 Blazer (M.D., Ph.D.) is dean of medical education and J. P. Gibbons Professor of Psychiatry at the Duke University School of Medicine.
 He has authored or edited nineteen books, as well as hundreds of book chapters and peer-reviewed articles.
 Blazer is also an elder at the Brooks Avenue Church of Christ, Raleigh, North Carolina.

-1. Brainstorm vs. Short Circuit
+1. A Brainstorm Versus a Short Circuit

 2. Linking Brain and Sermon